-The Executive Director, Controller, FPCO, and Federal Programs Manager meet with the Leadership staff on a regular basis and provide recommendations for budgeting decisions.
+The Executive Director, Director of Business Affairs and Federal Programs Manager meet with the Leadership staff on a regular basis and provide recommendations for budgeting decisions.

 School Improvement 1003(a) (g) (SIG)

 DuBois Integrity Academy is not designated a Priority or Focus school and therefore does participate in this grant.